The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 Do you have a large cat?
 These three articles are about large cats – how to choose a litter box for a large cat, the best covered boxes for large cats and the best open top boxes for large cats.

-The sifting part of the box doesn’t have to be used.
+The sifting part of the box doesn’t have to be used if you are not interested in that feature.
 The box work perfectly well without the sifter and a litter box liner can be used.

 The filter to neutralize odor is changeable and the recommend time frame for changing is between 60 to 90 days.

-It is a good price sitting firmly in the normal range and therefore affordable.
+This covered litter box is a good price, sitting firmly in the normal range and therefore affordable.

-This is a very large box and so make sure you have enough litter for the initial fill.
+This is a very large covered litter box, so make sure you have enough litter for the initial fill.

 Pros